inferodata/iSAX/README.md

 Commercial use of iSA is protected under the U.S. provisional patent application No. 62/215264

 ## Getting the R package
-- Make sure to start a fresh R session an type:
+- Make sure to start a fresh R session and to have the devtools package installed.
+Then type:
   - `library(devtools)`
   - `install_github("blogsvoices/iSAX")`
 - At this point you should have `iSAX` installed and can proceed with: